 Trying to focus can take some doing when life isn’t running smoothly.
 If there was ever a time that we needed to take our minds off of our problems and redirect worrisome energy, it is certainly now.
 But, it can also be the best time to work on how to improve concentration to redirect that wasted mental effort for learning and the brighter days ahead.

-Sleep is very important to improve concentration.
+Sleep is very important to improve focus.
 Though your mind may be preoccupied, it helps to develop a regular sleep pattern with a set hour for bedtime.
 It also helps to erase any thoughts about your problems and replace them with a happy thought that you can visualize.
 Close drapes for a dark environment, turn down the thermostat to anywhere from 60 to 67 degrees Fahrenheit can help toward that goal of the recommended seven to eight hours of sleep a night.

 Meditation is another tool that can help improve concentration.
 Utilizing the brain’s electrical activity, the relaxed form of breathing has been proven to also change the more alert type of brain wave into a calmer version known as an alpha wave.
 Yet, if mindfulness meditation is practiced on a fairly regular basis for about 40 minutes a day, the prefrontal cortex for concentration and learning benefits according to various studies.